deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-client/configurations.md

 ### ESLint

-Falcon Client is ESLint ready.
+DEITY PWA Frontend is ESLint ready.
 To turn it on you need to provide your favorite preset, or you can use ours.

 In order to incorporate ESLint you need to create `.eslintrc` file in the Application root.
 Bellow, you can find a configuration which uses `@deity/eslint-config-falcon` preset: